 - A link must be a complete, functional link; a citation can be partial NAP.

 And, perhaps most importantly, a citation can include website information (but doesn’t need to) and can still have value.
-A link can use NAP information as an anchor text, but that doesn’t necessarily make it a citation.
+A link can use NAP information as an anchor text, but that doesn’t necessarily make it a local citation.

-So, to put it into perspective, the answer is no. A citation does not count as a backlink.
+So, to put it into perspective, the answer is no. A local citation does not count as a backlink.
 However, a citation is equally as important as a backlink to local SEO, and a citation can include a backlink as part of its value.

 Are Citation Links Valuable?